uthsavc/uthsavc.github.io/index.md

 ## Recent Updates

+- (March 2025) GLACIER, a method for spatial Granger causality (with Prannav Shankar, Huan Liang, Rohit Singh) was accepted to _RECOMB-seq 2025_.
+Pre-print coming soon!

 - (February 2025) Our paper on [measuring higher-order epistasis](https://www.biorxiv.org/content/10.1101/2024.07.17.603976v1) was published in _Nature Communications_.

 - (January 2025) [GASTON](https://www.nature.com/articles/s41592-024-02503-3), an interpretable deep learning model for learning spatial gradients from sparse spatial gene expression data, was published in _Nature Methods_.